 The dev team consists of an API team, a UI team, an Intelligence team and a QA team, with the head of tech overseeing each.

-Following their recent techies win, we spoke to Roger Gorman CEO of ProFinda and Spela Cedilnik, head of product, to find out what makes them ‘Techies Team of the Year’ and why developers should be excited to work for the company.
+We spoke to Roger Gorman, CEO of ProFinda and Spela Cedilnik, head of product, to find out what makes them ‘Techies Team of the Year’ and why developers should be excited to work for the company.

 See also: Techies 2018 winners.